‘Vikings’ Tonight: Ivar The Boneless Declares War On The World?

 According to Monsters and Critics, in the preview of tonight’s episode, we see Ivar talking about forming an army.
 More specifically, Ivar would like to form an army that’s “twice the size of the one my father took to Paris.”

-Show creator Michael Hirst — who is also the father of Maude Hirst, who plays Helga, and Georgia Hirst, who plays Torvi — said that we can expect to see what was once known as “The Great Heathen Army” being formed by Ivar.
+Show creator Michael Hirst — who is also the father of Maude Hirst, who plays Helga, and Georgia Hirst, who plays Torvi — said that we could expect to see what was once known as “The Great Heathen Army” being formed by Ivar.
 And, as history has taught us, the formation of The Great Heathen Army marked the rise of Ivar the Boneless’s terrifying reign as one of the fiercest Vikings that ever lived.

 Hirst also said that Lagertha better watch her back in the coming episodes.